poconnor-pilz/mgrpc-java/readme.md

     server/in/sys/status/client/{clientId}
 so that clients can have restrictive policies.
 But the server will subscribe to
     server/in/sys/status/#
-The client will send a connected=false message to in/sys/status/client/{clientId} when it shuts down normally or when it shuts down abnormally via its LWT.
-The server will then release any resources it has for {clientId}
+The client will send an empty message to in/sys/status/client/{clientId} when it shuts down normally or when it shuts down abnormally via its LWT.
+The server will then release any resources it has for {clientId} and send a cancel message to any call handlers.

 The MqttChannel will have a waitForServer(int timeoutMillis) method.
 This will subscribe to server/out/sys/status and send a prompt to server/in/sys/status/prompt